 The Jinggangshan is searching for debris, oil slicks and life jackets.The Xinhua state news agency also reported that Chinese aircraft flew over the area and spotted more objects in the water.
 The Australian navy supply ship HMAS Success is also in the area.

 The Australian Maritime Safety Authority, which is managing the search, noted: "The objects sighted by aircraft cannot be verified or discounted as being from MH370 until they are relocated and recovered by ships.
 The Haixun 01 and HMAS Success reported they have retrieved a number of objects from the ocean but so far no objects confirmed to be related to MH370 have been recovered."

-.
+Some relatives of passengers on board the jet have refused to accept the veracity of the Malaysia authorities' reports.
 After a meeting with the families on Saturday, Malaysia's acting Transport Minister Hishammuddin Hussein said at a press briefing: "We are not going to stop with the search and rescue."

 "We promised that no matter how remote the chances are in finding any survivors, our utmost priority always was that," Hishammuddin added.
 "If there is any information on survivors, we will pursue it."

 The rescuers believe they have about a week to find the so-called black box flight recorders onboard the jet before their batteries fade and the signals give out.